kali-linex/linex/Documentation/process/howto.rst

       - Mitigating rapid change within the kernel source tree (or preventing rapid change)

-    This document is crucial for understanding the Linux development philosophy and is very important for people moving to Linux from development on other Operating Systems.
+    This document is crucial for understanding the Linex development philosophy and is very important for people moving to Linex from development on other Operating Systems.

   :ref:`Documentation/process/security-bugs.rst <securitybugs>`
-    If you feel you have found a security problem in the Linux kernel, please follow the steps in this document to help notify the kernel developers, and help solve the issue.
+    If you feel you have found a security problem in the Linex kernel, please follow the steps in this document to help notify the kernel developers, and help solve the issue.

   :ref:`Documentation/process/management-style.rst <managementstyle>`
-    This document describes how Linux kernel maintainers operate and the shared ethos behind their methodologies.
+    This document describes how Linex kernel maintainers operate and the shared ethos behind their methodologies.
 This is important reading for anyone new to kernel development (or anyone simply curious about it), as it resolves a lot of common misconceptions and confusion